-Day 8, Sunday 13th July ZUUN LAKE TO TERKHIIN TSAGAAN LAKE
+\\\\\ Day 8, Sunday 13th July ZUUN LAKE TO TERKHIIN TSAGAAN LAKE

-Today we travel on to Terkhiin Tsagaan National Park and Khorgo volcano - about 170kms.
-The lake, birdlife and mountains are now protected within the 77,267 hectare Khorgo-Terkhiin Tsagaan Nuur National Park.
-The lake, which was formed by lava flows from a volcanic eruption many millennia ago, is excellent for swimming, though a bit cold in the morning - try the late afternoon, after the sun has warmed it.
-Hike up Khorgo volcano crater in the afternoon.
+Today, we travel to Terkhiin Tsagaan National Park and Khorgo Volcano - approximately 170 kilometres.
+The lake, birdlife and mountains are now protected within the 77,267hectare Khorgo-Terkhiin Tsagaan Nuur National Park.
+The lake, formed by lava flows from a volcanic eruption many millennia ago, is excellent for swimming, although it can be a bit cold in the morning.
+Try swimming in the late afternoon, after the sun has warmed it.
+Hike to Khorgo volcano crater in the afternoon.
 Overnight in Maikhan tolgoi ger camp.
-B/L/D

-Day 9, Monday 14th July TO TSENHER HOT SPRINGS

-After breakfast, we'll drive about 215kms to Tsenher Hot

-Springs.
-Along the way, we will stop for a break in the small town of Tsetserleg to visit a monastery museum.
-We spend tonight in a ger camp where you will be able to soak in the therapeutic waters of the natural hot springs whilst enjoying the view of the surrounding hills and forests.
+B/L/D soak in the therapeutic waters of the natural hot springs whilst enjoying the view of the surrounding hills and forests.
 Also, we'll do a short walk through the forest to the hot spring source.
 Overnight in Shiveet Mankhan camp.
-(You'll now be at an altitude of about 2,400m which should not affect individuals.
+(You'll now be at an altitude of about 2,400m which should not affect most individuals.
 You may, however, feel a little lethargic).
 B/L/D

+.....
+Day 9, Monday 14th July TO TSENHER HOT SPRINGS

+After breakfast, we'll drive about 215kms to Tsenher Hot Springs.
+Along the way, we will stop for a break in the small town of Tsetserleg to visit a monastery museum.
+We spend tonight in a ger camp where you will be able to

-Day 10, Tuesday 15th July TO KARAKORUM
+\\\\\ Day 10, Tuesday 15th July TO KARAKORUM

 In the morning, we drive about 150 km to the 13th-century capital city of Karakorum.
-Upon arrival, we'll visit the Karakorum Museum.
-Karakorum was the ancient capital of Mongolia, and it was located on the right bank of the

-Orkhon River and on the north-eastern slopes of the Khangai Mountain.
+Upon arrival, we'll visit the

+Karakorum Museum.
+Karakorum was the ancient capital of Mongolia, situated on the right bank of the Orkhon River and on the northeastern slopes of the Khangai Mountains.
 The nomadic city was founded by Chinggis Khan in 1220, and it was not only the capital of the vast Mongolian Empire but the economic, cultural and trade centre.
 After lunch at our camp, we'll continue exploring Karakorum and visit Erdene Zuu monastery, built by Avtai Sain Khan on the ruins of the Mongolian capital Karakorum in 1586.
 It was the first great Buddhist monastery in Mongolia and part of the World Heritage Site entitled Orkhon Valley Cultural Landscape.
 Stones from the ruins of Karakorum were used in its construction.
 It is surrounded by a wall featuring 108 stupas, 108 being a sacred number in Buddhism, and the number of beads in a Buddhist rosary.
-The Erdene Zuu Monastery was taken into state protection and became a museum in 1944.
-The political climate in Mongolia is changing and Buddhism, previously suppressed, is currently experiencing resurgence all over the country.
+The Erdene Zuu Monastery was placed under state protection and converted into a museum in 1944.
+The political climate in Mongolia is shifting, and Buddhism, previously suppressed, is experiencing a resurgence throughout the country.
 Overnight at ASA land resort, wooden villas for two nights.
-B/L/D with the highlights being the 6-8 century Turkic empire artifacts.
+B/L/D with highlights including artifacts from the 6th-8th century Turkic Empire.
 In the afternoon, enjoy your stay at the resort or take a short walk to the hill where a mosaic wall was erected to celebrate the 800th anniversary of the Great Mongol Empire in 2006.
 The hill overlooks the Orkhon River valley and modern time Karakorum town.
 B/L/D